Skip to content

 Grating America, Shocking Mornings, Making Debt Great Again and #MoneyTalk

-To quote that noted newscaster Kent Brockman, without knowing precisely what the danger is, would you say it’s time for our viewers to crack each other’s heads open and feast on the goo inside?.
-I have read and heard stories of the impending apocalypse and such, thanks to President-elect Trump policies, but I am more worried about the fact that the Angry Old White Man” Party (aka the Republicans) can now run the table I would not be surprised that if at the end of all of this, Mr. Trump ends up being the voice of reason (yes, I threw up a bit in my mouth typing that), in the Grating America.
+I have read and heard stories of the impending apocalypse and such, thanks to President-elect Trump’s policies.
+However, I am more concerned about the Angry Old White Man Party (aka the Republicans) now being able to run the table.
+It would not surprise me if, at the end of all of this, Mr. Trump ends up being the voice of reason (yes, I threw up a bit in my mouth typing that), in the Grating America.

 Kent Brockman